MicrosoftDocs/dynamics-365-fraud-protection/content/provision-azure-tenant.md

 - [Provision your existing Azure tenant](provision-azure-tenant.md#provision-your-existing-azure-tenant).
 - [Create and provision a new tenant in Azure AD](provision-azure-tenant.md#create-and-provision-a-new-tenant-in-azure-ad).

-If you are unsure if your company already has an Azure tenant, see the note in the "Create and provision a new tenant in Azure AD" section for help.
+If you are unsure if your company already has an Azure tenant, see the note in the [Create and provision a new tenant in Azure AD](provision-azure-tenant.md#create-and-provision-a-new-tenant-in-azure-ad) section for help.

 You will need Azure tenant administrator permissions to complete provisioning.
 If you don't have an admin account, contact the tenant admin in your organization for support.